rogalski/coroutines-101/SLIDES.md

   - `stackless`

 Different implementations will expose different APIs, use different names etc.
-However, in principle, all of them use same concept of coroutines.
+However, in principle, all of them use same concepts.

 ##### Resources
 - [David Beazley - A Curious Course on Coroutines and Concurrency (PyCon 2009)](http://www.dabeaz.com/coroutines/Coroutines.pdf)